"Sport Relief" ecommerce platform

 For my first collaboration with Comic Relief in 2012, and to coincide with the London 2012 Olympics, I led the UX for the highly-successful Sport Relief web platform.

-Sport Relief are the organisers of the largest (by volume of participants) charity fun-run in the UK.
+Sport Relief are the organisers of the largest (by volume of participants) charity fun-run "mile" in the UK.

 I was responsible for the registration, donation and payment checkout workflows, where more than one million people were expected to place transactions.
 The product needed to work fluently across desktop, tablet and mobile.

-The website saw over one million amateur and professional runners from up and down the country entering the event!
-Each of these participants (or someone on the participants behalf) successfully applied for 'The Mile' via the registration process workflow I was responsible for designing.
+The website saw more than one million amateur and professional runners from up and down the UK entering the event.
+Even The Queen got in on the action!